 A Taste for Luxury, and More

 In the Middle East, luxury cars are in high demand.
 So are more moderately priced cars like Toyota and Kia.
 The strongest market is in passenger cars.
-They have the highest rate of sale in the Middle East.
-Pickup trucks are also extremely popular, and the Toyota Hilux, which was just launched in the Middle East, is now the fastest selling truck in the region.
+They have the highest rate of sales in the Middle East.
+Pickup trucks are also extremely popular.
+The Toyota Hilux, which just had a launch in the Middle East, is now the fastest-selling truck in the region.

 Consumers in the Middle East are as varied as the vehicles that are available.
 The demographic is so diverse that the potential for sales of luxury cars, family sedans, SUVs, and pickups is virtually unlimited.